Bhupesh-V/Bhupesh-V.github.io/about.md

 -->
 <h1 align="center">Hi 👋</h1>

 I am Bhupesh Varshney, a Software Craftsman & Tech Writer living in New Delhi, India.
 Professionally I more than 2 years of experience in product-based startups.
-I happen to be Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 400K software & tech folks across India.
+In my free time I volunteer as a Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 400K software & tech folks across India.

 I frequently write about tech & my journey here.
 You can find more of my work on my [**hire page**](/hire).
 If you are interested in thing I have built head over to my [**projects page**](/projects).